10+ Ways To Reduce Your Plastic Footprint

 Single-use plastics, such as straws, plastic bags, and utensils, are major contributors to global plastic pollution.
 Every shopping trip or takeout order can mean dozens of plastic bags ending up in landfills or blowing into our waterways.

-Most local recycling centers can’t process plastic bags either because they often get tangled in recycling machinery, causing disruptions and potential damage.
+Most local recycling centers cannot process plastic bags either because they often get tangled in recycling machinery, causing disruptions and potential damage.
+(Plastic bags are not recyclable!)

 Actionable Tip: To reduce your plastic consumption, you can keep a foldable, reusable tote bag in your purse or car at all times so you can easily grab it before you go grocery shopping!